ResoneAt/Academic-Internship-Assignments/README.md

 pip install jdatetime
 pip install pwinput
-perl

-    Note that you may need to use `pip3` instead of `pip` if you have both Python 2 and [Python 3](poe://www.poe.com/_api/key_phrase?phrase=Python%203&prompt=Tell%20me%20more%20about%20Python%203.) installed on your system.

 Once you have installed the required packages, you can run the project without any issues.

 ### Installation

 Provide step-by-step instructions on how to install the project.